Our Bath Half runners raised an unbelievable £2.2 million in 2016 – a record breaking figure for the race! Since […]

 You then follow two identical laps from Churchill Bridge, gently rising up past Green Park Station, a gentle ‘pull’ round Queen Square (the most crowded spot for spectators on the course), then down Charlotte Street and out along the Upper Bristol Road, gently undulating along Newbridge Road, and a longer ‘pull’ up to the ‘New Bridge’ at the beginning of the dual carriageway.
 From the ‘Twerton Fork’ the race heads back towards the City centre, pancake flat along Lower Bristol Road, before crossing over Churchill Bridge and up Green Park again for the beginning of the second lap.
 At the end of the second lap the runners pass across Churchill Bridge, finally rising gently (but remorselessly) back up Pulteney Road all the way to the finish with a dramatic last 200 metres in Great Pulteney Street.

-The Course Map will be included in the race programme which is posted out to all runners (with their race numbers and timing chips) in good time to have a proper read through before race day.
+The Course Map (NB. link is to 2016 map) will be included in the race programme which is posted out to all runners (with their race numbers and timing chips) in good time to have a proper read through before race day.

 The course route is unchanged since it was remeasured in 2006 by IAAF official course measurer Hugh Jones (ex British international marathon runner & London Marathon winner).
 The current course is close to the original course used in early years of the race.
 Hugh described it as ‘officially flat, with three undulations’.
 The amendments were introduced in 2006 to make the course run faster, whilst reducing congestion at the ‘pinch points’ at Rudmore Park and Pinesway.
 We also introduced a fantastic viewing spot for spectators at Queen Square.